TorinW/DataScience_UoM_19/hypothesis/Hypothesis.md

 µs=15.33
 µn=19.34
 Since µs<µn alternate hypothesis holds and data is statistically significant.
-Hence increase in education level increases seperation/ divorce :).
+Hence increase in education level increases separation/ divorce :).

 Confidence Interval is (16.612,16.142)

  2. "Is working more hours increase the average income?"

- µh – Mean of average icome for individuals working more than 2600 hours
+ µh – Mean of average income for individuals working more than 2600 hours
- µl- Mean ofaverage icome for individuals working less than 2600 hours
+ µl- Mean of average income for individuals working less than 2600 hours